Allergy Shots: Tips to Remember

 When Will I Feel Better?

-Once the maintenance dose is reached, effective immunotherapy is generally continued for three to five years.
+Once the maintenance dose is reached, allergy immunotherapy is generally continued for three to five years.
 The decision to stop should be discussed with your allergist at that time.
-Some individuals may experience a permanent reduction of their allergy symptoms but others may relapse and a longer course of allergy shots can be considered.
+Some people may experience a permanent reduction of allergy symptoms.
+Others may relapse and a longer course of allergy shots can be considered.

 What Are the Possible Reactions?

-• Allergy shots are a treatment aimed at building up your tolerance to the substances that trigger your allergy symptoms.
+• Allergy immunotherapy (allergy shots) work by building your tolerance to substances that trigger your allergy symptoms.

 Feel Better.
 Live Better.